-- be fairer to fee payers - · be efficient and economical to administer - make sure a predictable income to meet the cost of regulation
+- · be fairer to fee payers - be efficient and economical to administer - make sure a predictable income to meet the cost of regulation - be stable charges should not vary considerably year on year

-- be stable charges should not vary considerably year on year - be as simple as possible to enable the regulated profession to predict their likely fees - · be based on data that can be verified - make sure that, where possible, the costs of processes that are not of general application should be borne by those making such application, as far as possible, on a cost recovery basis - take some account of ability to pay, in particular in relation to small and new businesses, charitable and not-for-profit organisations, and not be a deterrent for new entrants
+- be as simple as possible to enable the regulated profession to predict their likely fees - · be based on data that can be verified - make sure that, where possible, the costs of processes that are not of general application should be borne by those making such application, as far as possible, on a cost recovery basis - take some account of ability to pay, in particular in relation to small and new businesses, charitable and not-for-profit organisations, and not be a deterrent for new entrants

-The fees were approved by the Law Society Council on 24 August 2022 and our SRA Board on 19 July 2022 as part of our budget proposals.
-These have now been sent to the Legal Services Board and were approved on 24 August 2022.
+The fees were approved by the Law Society Council on 4 July 2023, our SRA Board on 18 July 2023 and the Legal Services Board on 1 September 2023.

-You can renew your practising certificates or registrations and pay your firm's periodic fee between 1-31 October 2022.
+You can renew your practising certificates or registrations and pay your firm's periodic fee between 1-31 October 2023.